kiprotect/dwork/README.md

     pip install dwork

 Alternatively, you can download this repository and install Dwork directly from the main directory of the repository:

     pip install .

+## Examples

+To learn more about how to use Dwork for anonymous data science, please have a look at the `examples` directory.

 # Information For Developers

 If you want to work on Dwork itself, you can install the package in development mode, which will not copy files but instead link them to your virtual environment so that you can edit them and see changes immediately:

     pip install -e .

-If you want to run tests, please also install test dependencies and a virtual
+If you want to run tests, please also install test dependencies and a virtual environment:
-environment:

     make setup

 The following sections are only relevant for developers of Dwork, if you are a user you can disregard them.

 ## Running tests

 Dwork comes with automated code formatting via black, static type analysis via mypy and testing via py.test / unittest.
 You can run all of the above with a single make command:

     make